 The Math Zone provides a student-centered education experience in mathematics that is targeted to each student's unique learning style.
-The Math Zone is located in the new, state-of-the-art Math Learning Center in North Hall, directly adjacent to Echlin Hall, and is a part of the Department of Mathematics.
+The Math Zone is located in North Hall, directly adjacent to Echlin Hall, and is a part of the Department of Mathematics.

 Our goal is student success